 6.3.
 We may deliver the goods in instalments.
 Each instalment is treated as a separate contract.

 7.1.
-The goods are at your risk from the time of delivery.
+The goods are at your risk from the time of dispatch.

-b) at your premises or address specified by you (if we are arranging carriage).
+7.2.2 At the time of dispatch to your premises or address specified by you (if we are arranging carriage)

 7.3.
-You must inspect the goods on delivery.
-If any goods are damaged or not delivered, you must write to tell us within five days of delivery or the expected delivery time.
+You must inspect the goods on receipt.
+If any goods are damaged or missing, you must write to tell us within five days of receipt or the expected time of receipt.
 You must give us (and any carrier) a fair chance to inspect the damaged goods.
 You must not alter, adjust or modify the goods without our prior consent.